Winwick, Cheshire: History

 King Oswald of Northumbria is believed to have been killed in the Winwick area and the parish church, dedicated to him, was reputedly located with guidance from the "Winwick Pig", a carving of which can still be seen on the church wall.
 Richard Sherlock was the incumbent at Winwick for some thirty years in the seventeenth century, and Thomas Wilson, Bishop of Sodor and Man, spent his early years in the care of Sherlock at Winwick.

-At the time of the Domesday Survey (1086), the village itself was also known as St. Oswalds.
-This was little more than four hundred years after the death of St. Oswald.
+At the time of the Domesday Survey (1086), the village itself was also known as St Oswalds.
+This was little more than four hundred years after the death of Oswald.
 In the church, the remains of a 7th-century stone cross with an engraving of the reputed demise of Oswald can be seen.

-Winwick was the site of the battle of Winwick in the second English Civil War on 19 August 1648, where Oliver Cromwell defeated a mainly Scottish royalist army.
+Winwick was the site of the battle of Winwick in the second English Civil War on 19 August 1648, where Oliver Cromwell defeated a mainly Scottish Royalist army.